 Sally has taught at PC camps and Rallies, examining and testing, children and helping many over the years to pass PC Tests.

 Martin has attended a course on transporting horses and has a full trailer licence enabling him to legally transport horses for people.
 He has also attended a two-day BE Cross Country Course Building Seminar with Philip Herbert at Burghley House.
+They are both fully first aid trained along with several staff members.

 Martin and Sally are very excited about the future and what it holds for them and the business.
 Their priority as always is to keep happy horses and clients in a friendly, but disciplined environment .